ada-popovic/markdown_archive/README.md

 In a digital version the construction would rely on randomly selected words from a few array (one array for each globe).

+### Selection of quotes from *Das Kapital*

+“Education is free.
+Freedoom of education shall be enjoyed under the condition fixed by law and under the supreme control of the state”

+“As, in religion, man is governed by the products of his own brain, so in capitalistic production, he is governed by the products of his own hand.10”

+“Perseus wore a magic cap down over his eyes and ears as a make-believe that there are no monsters.”

+"Work, thrift and greed are therefore his three cardinal virtues."

+### Nouns

+Singular
+- education
+- freedom
+- law
+- state
+- religion
+- brain
+- hand
+- perseus
+- magic cap
+- work
+- thrift
+- greed

+Plural
+- products
+- virtues
+- monsters

 # Transcoding 4 - THE MISTAKEN ETCHING